 Herr Offenmal is the German officer who oversees the gardens.
 He is always asking Gran to do extra projects—bouquets for the wives’ tea, herbal remedies for a child’s cough, preserving summer fruits—all for the Germans officers.

 Gran lowers her voice.
-“The will come after I fill these jars.”
+“The organizing will come after I fill these jars.”
 She gestures to a dozen small jars laid out on the counter.
 “I’ve promised twelve.
 There will easily be leftovers.
 Now, tell me all about this opera.”

 While Gran stirs the pot, I reenact the audition, complete with the dance from my grand entrance.
 I finish with a curtsy.
 Gran and Grandfather applaud.
 Then Lenka shows off her latest drawings.
 Gran likes the one of the geraniums and Grandfather likes the mountains with the little church steeple.